Plaid: Stitching Together a Fintech Revolution

 Growth Highlights: Plaid’s Role in Shaping Fintech

-1. Everywhere Integration
+1. Ubiquitous Integration

 Plaid powers many of the most popular financial apps, including Venmo, Cash App, Chime, and Acorns.
 Its infrastructure is the unsung hero behind millions of daily transactions.